grammyjs/website/site/docs/resources/comparison.md

 - Has both a documentation and a generated API reference
 - Significantly faster on long polling (with grammY runner)
 - United community and ecosystem
+- More plugins
+- Better integrations with databases and web frameworks
 - More actively developed
 - Helpful error messages
 - Much harder to run into dangerous race conditions